dynomite567/Uniqulem/README.md

 *Note: Don't uncheck any boxes!
 If you do, you might miss out on future updates the bot has!*

 # Commands (so far)
-.cat - Post's a random cat photo
+;cat - Post's a random cat photo

-.dog - Post's a random dog photo
+;dog - Post's a random dog photo

-.roll - Roll's a random number (1-50)
+;roll - Roll's a random number (1-50)

-.meme - Post's a random meme
+;meme - Post's a random meme

-.clear - Clear's the chat (**ONLY CLEARS 100 MESSAGES AT A TIME!**)
+;clear - Clear's the chat

+;say - Makes the bot say a message

-.hello - Makes the bot say hi
+;hello - Makes the bot say hi

-.info - Tells you all about the bot
+;info - Tells you all about the bot

-.help - List's all the commands
+;help - List's all the commands

 # Trello
 I have made a trello for the bot!
 This is for seeing what I am working on currently but I mught add more in the future! **[Click here to join!](https://trello.com/b/Bh6Bl6FT/uniqulem)**